oxford-arc/arc-software-guide/docs/source/arc-install.rst

 Licensed Software (Commercial or Restricted Use)
 ------------------------------------------------

-There are a number of licensed commercial or restricted use applicationsl already installed on ARC.
+There are a number of licensed commercial or restricted use applications already installed on ARC.
 See our `Restricted Licence Software Applications Form <https://www.arc.ox.ac.uk/restricted-licence-software-applications>`_ for a list.